Warren County, Mississippi

 Warren County is a county located in the U.S. state of Mississippi.
+Its western border is formed by the Mississippi River.
 As of the 2020 census, the population was 44,722.
 Its county seat is Vicksburg.
 Established by legislative act of December 22, 1809, Warren County is named for American Revolutionary War officer Joseph Warren.

-Part of the Mississippi Delta and the historic cotton culture, Warren County is included in the Vicksburg, MS Micropolitan Statistical Area, which is also included in the Jackson-Vicksburg-Brookhaven, MS Combined Statistical Area.
+Part of the Mississippi Delta and the historic cotton culture, Warren County had major plantations.
+Vicksburg was an important river port.
+Today the county is included in the Vicksburg, MS Micropolitan Statistical Area, which is also included in the Jackson-Vicksburg-Brookhaven, MS Combined Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 619 sqmi, of which 589 sqmi is land and 30 sqmi (4.9%) is water.

-The county exists in two sections, connected only by a narrow 500 foot wide section between Madison Parish, Louisiana and Issaquena County, Mississippi along the delta of the Yazoo River.
+The county exists in two sections, connected only by a narrow 500-foot wide section between Madison Parish, Louisiana and Issaquena County, Mississippi along the delta of the Yazoo River.
 This area was once along the Mississippi River, but has since become an oxbow lake and marsh and no roads traverse this strip of land.
 The community of Eagle Bend is in this area.